 The United States, country of paradoxes and riddles, has a funny (sometimes sad, at other times perplexing) way of dealing with its religious history.
 There are politicians who rule as if this were a Christian country when, politically, it isn’t… who are only too happy to exploit religious sentiment; pander to prejudice over reason.
 There are cultural administrators who develop paroxysms pretending this isn’t a Christian country, although given its cultural history, it is.
 Easter, however, the drive towards religio-cultural sterility stops for a while – and we can listen to works like Bach’s St. Matthew Passion (as we did last Thursday--and, unlike last year, thankfully without the political-correctness disclaimer) or, intriguingly, the native Scot James MacMillan’s Seven Last Words from the Cross last Friday at Strathmore.

-Far from being a self-explanatory, easily digestible piece of music (as suggested by a gushing American Record Guide reviewer), these seven words (the setting a choral tradition in line with Schütz, Haydn, and Dubois, who all found very different answers to the challenge of setting seven utterances coming to a total of some four dozen words) are purposely challenging, variously spiky and austere, at times even grating and harsh.
-Just as much it can turn to the beautiful and overwhelming.
-Whoever wouldn’t be moved by the outbreak of Pärt-reminiscent crystalline beauty, showered with sudden rays of sun to the words of “Venite adoremus” in the third part, after “Verily, I say unto you…”?
+Far from being a self-explanatory, easily digestible piece of music (as suggested by a gushing American Record Guide reviewer), these seven words (the setting a choral tradition in line with Schütz, Haydn, and Dubois, who all found very different answers to the challenge of setting seven utterances coming to a total of some four dozen words) are purposely challenging, variously spiky and austere.
+At times even grating and harsh.
+But around every corner also lure beautiful and overwhelming moments.
+Whoever wouldn’t be moved by the outbreak of Pärt-reminiscent, crystalline beauty, showered with sudden rays of sunshine to the words of “Venite adoremus” in the third part, after “Verily, I say unto you…”?
 It follows and is followed by an ancient plainchant, two basses taking “Ecce Lignum Crucis” above a humming drone, then tenors repeating the same, then mezzos, and finally sopranos.
 All suggests the sound of what we think music in ancient Palestine might have sounded like.
-It is here that the music betrays its TV roots; it appeared, even without the knowledge of its first use, a sophisticated soundtrack for The Passion of the Christ or somesuch other film.
+It is here that the music betrays its TV roots; it appeared, even without the knowledge of its first such use, a sophisticated soundtrack for The Passion of the Christ or somesuch other film.